Patchling Documentation

 cd your-project

-gptdiff "Add type hints to all functions" --apply
+patchling "Add type hints to all functions" --apply

 For detailed setup instructions, see the Installation Guide.

-gptdiff "Refactor authentication to use JWT" --apply
+patchling "Refactor authentication to use JWT" --apply

-git diff
+git diff # review

-git add -p
+git add -p # keep what you want

-git checkout . # Undo unwanted changes
+git checkout . # discard the rest

 while true; do

-gptdiff "Add missing test cases for edge conditions" --apply
+patchling "Add missing test cases for edge conditions" --apply

 sleep 5